Chart Color Schemes

 Infrastructure

-Camperdown has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Camperdown has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely to impact the region: Leura Aged Care Facility, Camperdown Production Precinct Masterplan, Warrnambool Line Upgrade, and Victorian Renewable Energy Zones.
-The following details those most relevant.
+AreaSearch identified two projects likely impacting the area.
+Major projects include Leura Aged Care Facility, Camperdown Production Precinct Masterplan, Warrnambool Line Upgrade, and Victorian Renewable Energy Zones.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.